MonikaBarget/GeoHumTutorials/Tutorial_geocodingOPENCAGE.md

 <img alt="how to connect Colab DE" src="./PNG_Geodata_DE/GeocodePythonDE.png">

 <p align="justify">Also, each section of code has to be run one after the other.
 A green arrow on the left hand side indicates if a section of code has been executed correctly.
-Please see the instructions in the screenshorts below.</p>
+Please see the instruction in the screenshot below.</p>

 <img alt="run COLAB" src="./PNG_Geodata_DE/RunCOLAB.png">